Resource Dump: Creating Characters (articles) - Massive collection of character creation articles

 If your characters aren’t likable or relatable, they must at least be interesting.
 Think of Rorschach from Watchmen.
-Despite not being particularly likable, his unfaltering belief in absolute good and evil and his crooked pursuit of justice make him interesting to follow.
+Despite not being particularly likable, his unfaltering belief in absolute good and evil and his crooked (and quite flawed) pursuit of justice make him interesting to follow.
 A character may not be “fun” to read about but they could definitely still be engaging if you give them some interesting qualities.

 Avoid flat characters.
 People are more complex than just a single personality quirk.
 The jock, the nerd, the dumb blond.
 If your characters can boil down just to these traits, you don’t have characters, you have a collection of stereotypes.
-Of course, there are exceptions to the rule, and giving a character a single trait can be used for comedic purposes.
+Of course, there are exceptions to the rule, and giving a character a single trait can often be used for comedic purposes.

 You generally want to avoid passive characters.
 These are characters who have stuff happen to them as opposed to ones who take action.
 Instead, you want your characters to drive the plot for themselves.
 Go-getters are more engaging to read about so have your characters do something that has lasting effects on your story.

 Characters can have multiple desires that may conflict with each other.
 Maybe your character wants to go out and explore the world but they would have to leave the family they love behind.
 Internal conflicts are just as important as external ones.